romanbican/roles/README.md

 ## Blade Extensions

-There are two Blade extensions.
+There are three Blade extensions.
 Basically, it is replacement for classic if statements.

 ```php
 @role('admin') // @if(Auth::check() && Auth::user()->is('admin'))